Hands on

 • The process surrounding the recall of unsafe products has been defined more specifically with reinforced rules for market surveillance.

-Do you want to be well prepared for the new regulations?
+Do you want to be well prepared for the new regulations GPSR?

 In the General Product Safety training you will learn how to ensure product safety in your organization.
 You know what your role is in the process and what your responsibilities are.
 In addition, you will learn how to handle complaints about products and what possible corrective measures are involved.